+The idea of asylum cities follows calls from Salman Rushdie and BMI’s friend and advisor Wole Soyinka for cities around the world to take in imperiled writers.
 A City of Asylum is a free space, unfettered by censorship or political repression, in which writers who have undergone such hardship may safely practice their craft.
-Writers are hosted by a city or region for a period of one to two years.
-The writer receives a $45,000 annual stipend.